interferopy/interferopy/docs/pages/working-cube.rst

 ---------

 During the imaging process (e.g., using CASA task *tclean*), several cubes are produced, which all pertain to the same dataset and the same observed source.
 The *MultiCube* is a container, a dictionary-like class that can hold multiple cubes simultaneously.
-This class also defines functions that operate on multiple cubes, such as the primary beam correction or the rasidual scaled aperture integration.
+This class also defines functions that operate on multiple cubes, such as the primary beam correction or the residual scaled aperture integration (see Appendix A of https://ui.adsabs.harvard.edu/abs/2019ApJ...881...63N/abstract , and references therein).

 Loading the *MultiCube* object is performed  with

 .. code-block:: python